cabalism/updo/README.md

 │   ├── server.dhall        ▨ List Text
 │   └── tools.dhall         ▨ List Text
 ├── pkg-groups.dhall        ▨ List Text
-├── pkgs-sorted.dhall       ▨ List Text (generated)
-├── pkgs-upgrade-done.dhall ▨ List Text (generated)
 └── pkgs-upgrade-todo.dhall ▨ List Text
 ```

 At the start of a GHC upgrade put all packages into
 `project-dhall/pkgs-upgrade-todo.dhall`.
 As the upgrade progresses remove
 packages from this list as you work on them.
-Updo will generate
-`pkgs-sorted.dhall` and `pkgs-upgrade-done.dhall`.

 For a dependency version upgrade, add or change an entry in `constraints.dhall`
 and if that dependency is on stackage for the resolver we're using and if the